 Your internal team built the system.
 That's exactly why they can't objectively diagnose it.
 The same session that wrote the code can't evaluate the code — that's one of the 6 failure patterns.
 An external diagnostic gives your team the prioritized fix list without the sunk-cost bias.

 The average full diagnostic finds 60% token waste and 3+ silent failure modes.
 A $15K diagnostic on a $47K/month AI spend typically pays for itself in the first month.
-The Quick Scan at $2,500 is designed to be a no-brainer for any team spending $5K+/month on AI.
+The $2,500 Rapid Audit (48-hour turnaround, Stripe direct-pay) is designed to be a no-brainer for any team spending $5K+/month on AI.

 I do.
 Kevin Luddy.
 This isn't a firm that sells and delegates.
 One person does the diagnostic, writes the report, and walks you through the findings.
 That's why I limit slots.